abtion/guidelines/career/em-ladder.md

   helps them leverage these.

 ### Management/HR
-- [ ] Manages compensation changes and promotions in collaboration with the CTO.
+- [ ] Suggests compensation changes and manages promotions in collaboration with the CTO.
 - [ ] Coordinates vacation with the direct report, product manager, traffic manager, or other relevant parties.
 - [ ] Approves/suggests uses of the direct report's development budget and